 Make Black Cozy

-Soft lighting, warm wood textures, and cozy bedding make this space an enviable sleeping arrangement.
-Sure, black probably isn't the first color that comes to mind when you're considering a palette for an inviting, comfortable space, but this design proves it's possible.
+Soft lighting, warm wood textures, and cozy bedding make this space an enviable place to relax.
+Black may not be the first color that comes to mind for an inviting space, but this design proves it's possible.
 Brighten up dark colors with warm Edison light bulbs and rich, earthy hues.

 Play on Ornate

 Antiquated doesn't equal stale.
-The vintage staple pieces that make up this room feel like relics and every piece is meaningful and stylish in its own right.
-While the palette consists mostly of dark colors, the flash of cobalt blue on the carpet is a punchy little addition that makes it even more interesting.
+The vintage staple pieces that make up this room feel like relics, and every piece is meaningful in its own right.
+While the palette consists mostly of dark colors, the flash of cobalt blue on the rug is a punchy addition to black walls that makes it even more interesting.

 Experiment With Cane

-Wood and black are a remarkable duo, especially when you pull in other woody, reed-like materials.
-This cane headboard is the perfect example.
-It lightens the space in a natural way and shows that you don't need to rely on just white to keep a black bedroom feeling open.
+Wood and black are a remarkable duo, especially when you pull in other natural woven materials.
+This cane headboard is the perfect example: It lightens the space in a natural way, and it proves that you don't need to rely on just white accents to keep a black bedroom feeling open.